SabareeswaranI-UFours/react-starter-template/README.md

     * Included environment configuration files.

 > [!IMPORTANT]
-> **(Not Included!)** Before begin you may need to add below to this project.
+> :no_entry: **(Not Included!)** Before begin you may need to add below to this project.
 * UI Library (Any one of `MUI`, `Bootstrap`, `AntDesign` etc..).
 * State Management.
 * E2E Testing Library.
 * Routing Library.

 > [!NOTE]
-> **This is a core structure that i will implement in my most of the projects. but this can change based on project requirements.**
+> :warning: **This is a core structure that i will implement in my most of the projects. but this can change based on project requirements.**